PomBSV/M5_Peer_knowledge_transfer/README.md

 - The objective of this worksheet is to keep a record that is easily accessible.
 THis worksheet is updated at least four times a year.
 - One file is mantained during the years.

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/PomBSV/exam/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 ```markdown
 Syntax highlighted code block